 If your agency has not met the disclosure threshold of \$100 000 on government advertising expenditure, FRD 22 states that an explicit statement (a nil report statement) must be included in its annual report (or a nil disclosure).

 Government advertising expenditure

-[Agency name]'s expenditure in the 2022-23 reporting period on government campaign expenditure did not exceed \$100 000
+[Agency name]'s government campaign expenditure in the 2024-25 reporting period did not exceed \$100 000.